Department of Philosophy

 Phi Sigma Tau

-The Eta Chapter of the international honor society in philosophy is open to students who have completed a minimum of four philosophy courses and have a cumulative 3.2 GPA.
+The Eta Chapter of the international honor society in philosophy is open to students who have completed a minimum of three semesters, have completed at least two philosophy courses, have a minimum 3.7 grade point average in their philosophy courses, and have a cumulative 3.2 grade point average.

 The Department of Philosophy enjoys close relations with a number of departments in Australia, New Zealand, and the United Kingdom and is willing and able to work closely with the Study Abroad Office to arrange opportunities for study in these and other countries.